Serving the service and hospitality experts.

 Let’s talk industry efficiency

 In an industry where walkie-talkies and checklists have been the tried and true scheduling solutions, increasing housekeeping efficiency was a must.
-And creating a system that could be hosted on in-house servers as well as on cloud-based platforms would allow both large international establishments and small independent businesses to both utilize the latest technology.
+And creating a system that could be hosted on in-house servers as well as on cloud-based platforms would allow large international establishments and small independent businesses to both utilize the latest technology.
 For the past few years, Agilysys has been working with Slalom to build rGuest Stay.

 The fact that it’s cloud-based means you don’t have to make this big upfront investment.